webpro/baseplate/README.md

     testem ci -l phantomjs

+To run tests using Mocha (instead of Jasmine):

+    testem -f test/mocha/testem.json

 #### Karma

 [Karma](http://karma-runner.github.com/0.8/index.html) (previously Testacular) works similar to testem, and the command to watch files for changes and run the tests automatically in configured browsers is straightforward: